 Lots of stories of hair transplants going wrong come from hair transplant clinics in Turkey, where safety regulations are followed less strictly than in the UK.
 So it’s rarely the cheap quick fix it seems to be, especially if you’ve been advised to wait by experienced UK surgeons.

 Instead, find a UK hair loss specialist you trust, and work with them to create a bespoke treatment plan that suits your age, goals, and budget.

 Many clinics advise waiting until you’re at least 25 before you get a hair transplant.
 And surgery may not be the most suitable option for you, even at the age of 25.

 But at this point, you’ll have a better idea about the pattern of your hair loss, how your hair responds to non-surgical treatments, and whether you want to explore hair transplantation as a hair restoration treatment.

 We’re here for anyone who’s worried about their hair loss, regardless of age or gender.
-Our friendly, non-judgmental team strives to offer all the free, impartial advice you need to make the right decision for your hair loss treatment.
+Our friendly, non-judgmental team strives to offer all the impartial advice you need to make the right decision for your hair loss treatment.

-Book a free consultation at the Wimpole Clinic to speak to a qualified, experienced hair loss specialist about your hair loss.
+Book a consultation at the Wimpole Clinic to speak to a qualified, experienced hair loss specialist about your hair loss.

 Simply fill in your details in the form below and we'll get in touch with you shortly.